sjlloyd07/portfolio_projects/retail_sales/cleaning-prep.md

 # Cleaning and Preparation

-A new PostgreSQL database was created to house the project.
+The data was imported to a new table created in a PostgreSQL databse for inspection, cleaning, and preparation for analysis.

-The dataset `.csv` file was imported to a new table, `sales_raw`, for inspection, cleaning, and preparation for analysis.
+The table was defined with column names and datatypes corresponding to the `.csv` header names.

-The table created to house the raw data was declared with column names and datatypes corresponding to what inital inspeciton of the `.csv` file revealed.
+### Table Summary
 <details>
-    <summary><strong>View Query</strong></summary><br>
+    <summary><strong>🔎 View Query</strong></summary><br>

 ```sql
 SELECT *